Pocket/hashicorp-pocket-cdktf/README.md

 3. `cd cdktf.out/stacks/pocket-cdktf` to go to the directory with Terraform code.
 4. `terraform init` to initialize Terraform.
 5. `terraform apply` to deploy your stack to AWS.

+## Destroying resources
+1. Open the AWS Console, and navigate to RDS.
+Delete the database created for this workshop by selecting it, and clicking on Actions > Delete.
+In the dialog that opens, you can opt-out of creating a snapshot.
+Wait until the RDS is successfully deleted before proceeding.
+2. In your terminal run `terraform destroy`.